-- An 87-year-old man (not taking anticoagulants) developed a spontaneous epidural hematoma associated with significant garlic consumption (2 g, the equivalent of four cloves daily), with an elevated bleeding time upon admission that returned to normal 3 days after discontinuing the garlic (Rose, K. D, 1995) - A 72-year-old man taking no medications other than garlic had bleeding after a transurethral prostate resection and required transfusion.
-Although not measured at the time of the bleeding incident, his platelet function was impaired when measured 3 months after resumption of the garlic tablets (German, K, 1995) - A 32-year old woman taking no medications but with heavy garlic intake required evacuation of a hematoma after breast augmentation.
-She was noted to have a prolonged bleeding time

-(12.5 minutes) before surgery, and 1 week after cessation of garlic her bleeding time returned to normal (6 minutes) (Burnham, B. E, 1995)
+- An 87-years-old man (not taking anticoagulants) developed a spontaneous epidural hematoma associated with significant garlic consumption (2 g, the equivalent of four cloves daily, as a precautionary measure for heart), with an elevated bleeding time upon admission that returned to normal 3 days after discontinuing the garlic (Rose, 1990) - A 72-years-old man taking no medications other than garlic had bleeding after a transurethral prostate resection and required transfusion.
+Although not measured at the time of the bleeding incident, his platelet function was impaired when measured 3 months after resuming his usual dose of garlic tablets (German et al., 1995) - A 32-years-old woman taking no medications but with heavy garlic intake required evacuation of a hematoma after breast augmentation.
+She was noted to have a prolonged bleeding time (12.5 minutes) before surgery, and 1 week after cessation of garlic her bleeding time returned to normal (6 minutes) (Burnham, 1995)

-The reported cases of post operative bleeding and spinal hematoma (German K, 1995; Petry JJ, 1995; Burnham BE, 1995; Rose KD, 1990) have probably led to a trend in anaesthesia practice to suggest avoiding any garlic consumption 7 days before surgery, especially if postoperative bleeding is a particular concern (Tsen L, 2000; Kaye AD; 2000; Ang-Lee MK, 2001; Ciocon JO, 2004; Messina BA; 2006).
-However, 2 studies investigating inhibition of platelet aggregation (Scharbert G, 2007)
+The reported cases of post-operative bleeding and spinal hematoma (German et al., 1995; Petry, 1995; Burnham, 1995; Rose et al., 1990) have probably led to a trend in anaesthesia practice to suggest avoiding any garlic consumption 7 days before surgery, especially if postoperative bleeding is a particular concern (Tsen, 2000; Kaye; 2000; Ang-Lee, 2001; Ciocon, 2004; Messina; 2006).

-However, two clinical trials results (Scharbert G, 2007; Beckert BW, 2007) suggest that dietary garlic consumption does not affect platelet function.
+However, two clinical trials results (Scharbert et al., 2007; Beckert et al., 2007) suggest that dietary garlic consumption does not affect platelet function.

-In the absence of sufficient data, garlic consumption should be avoided 7 days before surgery, especially if high operative and postoperative bleeding risk.
+In the absence of sufficient data, garlic intake should be avoided 7 days before surgery, especially if high operative and postoperative bleeding risk.

 Rapporteur conclusion: Garlic has been an integral part of our diet for long time; it is taken for granted that garlic is safe in a wide range of doses.
-However, data form clinicals trials and case reports highlight some of the adverse and toxic effects.
+However, data form clinical trials and case reports highlight some of the adverse and toxic effects.
 Most of them are mild to moderate.
-In the absence of sufficient data bleeding risk should be cautiously considered in patients at high risk of bleeding.
+In the absence of sufficient data, bleeding risk should be cautiously considered in patients at high risk of bleeding.